camcginty/cookie-tracker/README.md

 ## Installation

 1. [Download](../../archive/master.zip) this template.
+1. Move to the `wdi/projects` directory, then unzip the template directory with `unzip /Users/<user-name>/Downloads/browser-template-master.zip`.
-1. Unzip and rename the template directory.
+1. Rename the template directory from `browser-template-master` to `<project-name>-client`.
 1. Empty [`README.md`](README.md) and fill with your own content.
 1. Replace all instances of `ga-wdi-boston.browser-template` with the name of your project.
-1. Move into the new project and `git init`
+1. Move into the new project and `git init`.
-1. Add all of the files in your project with the command `git add -A`
+1. Add all of the files in your project with the command `git add --all`.
-  -   *Note:* THIS IS THE ONLY TIME YOU SHOULD RUN THIS COMMAND
+      - **Note: This is the only time you should run this command!**
-1. Commit all of your files with the command `git commit`
+1. Commit all of your files with the command `git commit`.
-  -   Your commit title should read `Initial commit`
+      - Your commit title should read `Initial commit`.
 1. Install dependencies with `npm install`.
+1. Create a new repository on [github.com](https://github.com), _not GitHub Enterprise_.
+1. Name the new repository with the same name used on Step 3.

 ## Structure